rameau-fr/MC-Calib/README.md

       sudo apt install libboost-all-dev
       ```

-Then the following should do the job of compiling the code:
+Then the following should do the job of compiling the code inside the `MC-Calib` root:

    ```bash
    mkdir build